-Review and update, as necessary, existing local and municipal ordinances, plans, and policies to comply with the requirements of this Order within one year of the effective date of this Order and as needed thereafter.
+Review and update, as necessary, existing local municipal ordinances, plans, policies and procedures to comply with the requirements of this Order within one year of the effective date of this Order and as needed thereafter.

-Document the legal authorities and mechanisms used to implement the various program elements required by this Order.
+Document the legal authorities and mechanisms used to implement the various program elements required by this Order to control the discharge of pollutants in runoff to the MS4.